The Giglio Feast: History, fun facts, and what to expect at this year’s celebration in Brooklyn

 Upon his return, the town greeted Bishop Paolino with lilies (Gigli in Italian), which are symbols of love.
 According to Our Lady of Mount Carmel, this homecoming became the first observance of “what would develop into an annual sacred event.”
 Each year following, there was a competition among tradesmen over who could create the best and biggest display of lilies.

 Eventually, the competition evolved to include wooden steeples with decorated lilies.
 Since the 1960s, the tower has been made of metal, with papier-mache carvings of angels and flowers, with San Paolino on top.
 The structure is supported by four metal legs.
-The platform features seven poles stick out evenly from beneath the platform on each side, allowing for 100 men to lift the Giglio.
+The platform features seven poles that stick out evenly from beneath the platform on each side, allowing room for 100 men to lift the Giglio.

 Despite never being a religious event, the church of Our Lady of Mount Carmel took over the feast during the 1950s and combined it with the event honoring Our Lady of Mount Carmel.
 The Giglio Feast is celebrated for 12 days in July and leads to the Our Lady of Mount Carmel feast on the 16th.